 Five common winter running issues

-Feeling a bit below-par?
+Feeling a bit below-par and struggling to run?
 We take a look at what might be going on...

 (Image: Matt Alexander)

 If you're normally a solid runner with a good fitness level but have struggled to get through your winter runs recently, Joe Beer has the following pointers for you.

 - Struggling with the winter decline could be a combination of reduced aerobic fitness – what I’d call the off-season effect – coupled with some weight gain compared to summer racing weight.
 Both factors push the body to process more oxygen for the same training pace, so steady starts to actually feel like hard work.
 If this is the case then you need to be reasonable with pace and wait to feel fresher, don’t push it.

 - If 6min-mile pace is actually summer race pace then it’ll be harder to sustain this through the winter due to the factors mentioned above.
 In any case, this peak summer pace should be avoided in the early winter block and only gradually added as we move from January to March.
 Hold off the top end efforts until March, then begin to build

 - If you’ve been training at too high a pace, it may be that you’ve plateaued.
 You may need to just back off for a bit and let the fatigue dissipate and the power come back.
 Build your base back up with diligent Zone 1 training